Expressive Prompting: Improving Emotion Intensity and Speaker Consistency in Zero-Shot TTS: Method

 \subsection{Overview}

-The EmoPro we propose is illustrated in Fig.~\ref{fig:overview}, and it consists of two stages: static and dynamic selection.
+The proposed ExpPro is illustrated in Fig.~\ref{fig:overview}, and it consists of two stages: static selection and dynamic selection.
 In the static selection stage, we select prompt candidates based on emotional expressiveness, perceptual quality, and textual emotional coherence.
 The selected candidates are then used for inference with the LM-based TTS methods.
 The objective metrics are used to evaluate candidates and retain those with high quality, expression, and stability.
-In the dynamic selection stage, we identify the prompt with the highest semantic relevance to the target text input, choosing from the previously filtered candidates.
+In the dynamic selection stage, we identify the prompt with the highest semantic relevance to the synthesized text input, choosing from the previously filtered candidates.
 Finally, this prompt is the one that best reflects the required emotional effect of the synthesized text under the current model.